 All students in kindergarten through 12th grade explore The Human Experience.
 In grades kindergarten through fifth grade, students Focus on Our Heritage.
 Students in kindergarten begin their social studies program by focusing on Symbols of America.
 In first grade, our social studies program looks at the contributions of American Heroes.
 Our second grade social studies curriculum focuses on the Study of Georgia.
 At grade three, students begin a three year survey study of American History with a focus on American Indians and European Exploration.
 The study of American History continues in fourth grade with our American Revolution, the Constitution, the Civil War and Reconstruction.
 Our fifth grade continues the study with World War I and II, the Great Depression and 1950 thru the present.

 Middle school students examine Challenges in a Global Society.
 A two-year world studies block gives students in grades six and seven an opportunity to examine relevant contemporary and traditional issues in a global context.
 Georgia Studies is the topic for eighth grade as students explore their state through both a historical and modern perspective relative to both national and international issues.

 In 9th Grade World Geography, students earn elective credit.
-Core courses required for graduation begin with 10th Grade World History, followed by 11th Grade U.S. History and conclude with Economics and Political Systems.
+Core courses required for graduation begin with 10th Grade World History, followed by 11th Grade U.S. History and conclude with Economics and American Government and Civics.
 Students are also encouraged to select elective courses based on interest and aptitude.
 Sociology, Philosophy, Controversial Issues, Psychology, Law, and Contemporary Issues are available for elective credit.
 Also, students may take Advanced Placement (AP) courses: Human Geography, U.S. History, European History, American Government, Comparative Government, Microeconomics, Macroeconomics, Psychology, and World History.